sparklemotion/nokogiri/CONTRIBUTING.md

 ## How to run the tests

-Note that `rake test` does not compile the native extension, and this is intentional.
+Note that `rake test` does not compile the native extension, and this is intentional (so we can run the test suite against an installed gem).
 If you're modifying the extension code, please make sure you re-compile each time you run the tests to ensure you're testing your changes.

 ### The short version